-- 1. The student may begin an appeal by submitting a written appeal via WVU email to the Level 1 appeal reviewer within 10 class days after penalty is communicated to the student.
+- 1. The student may begin an appeal by submitting an written email appeal to the Level 1 reviewer within 10 class days after penalty is communicated to the student.
 The student's appeal must include the documentation and evidence forming the basis of their appeal. - 2.
 The individual or committee that imposed the penalty must provide all relevant documentation concerning the penalty to the Level 1 appeal reviewer upon their request. - 3.
 The Level 1 appeal reviewer assesses the available evidence and makes a decision about the appeal. - 4.
-Within 10 class days after student has submitted the appeal, the Level 1 appeal reviewer communicates the decision in writing via WVU e-mail to the student and the individual or committee that imposed the penalty.
+Within 10 class days after student has submitted the appeal, the Level 1 appeal reviewer communicates the decision in writing via WVU e-mail to the student and